Last updated 7 March 2017.

 Module duplication (lower priority) makes it hard to find the right module, which is a real problem on drupal.org, and continues to grow.
 Again, to ensure that the code on drupal.org is useful to the community of people using Drupal, it is important to ensure that module duplication is avoided.
 However, duplication is different from similarity.
 A similar project that explains how it is different is helpful to the growth of our project.
 The Similar Module Review Workgroup helps with finding duplicate modules, analyzing their similarities/differences, and seeing if there is room for collaboration between them.

-There are two main ways to get full project access:
+There are two main ways to get access to mark projects as covered by security advisories:

 Drupal.org project application workflow is important to keep tasks organized.
 Overall, you want to alternate status between: